citrix/terraform-provider-citrixadc/docs/resources/rnat.md

 The rnat resource is used to create rnat.

 ~>
-This is updated `rnat` resource which supports add, update and delete operation for latest Citrix ADC versions(from 13.0 and above).
-To continue using older rnat resource operation `clear` refer and use the resource [`citrixadc_rnat_clear`](./rnat_clear.md).
+* This is updated `rnat` resource which supports add, update and delete operation for latest Citrix ADC versions(from 13.0 and above).
+* For versions 12.1 and below, to continue using older rnat resource operation `clear` refer and use the resource `citrixadc_rnat_clear`

 ## Example usage